dcolli23/jgrapht/README.md

 # Community

 Hello!
-Thanks for taking the time to read through the documentation to learn more about the Grapht project.
+Thanks for taking the time to read through the documentation to learn more about the jGrapht project.
 We welcome any sort of dialogue about the project and if you have any questions or concerns, feel free to email Dylan Colli at dylanfrankcolli@gmail.com or see below for issue tracking and feature requests.

 ### Contribution